-Operating Income - Our Component Products Segment's operating income as a percentage of net sales for the second quarter and first six months of 2019 decreased compared to the same periods of 2018 and was primarily impacted by the factors impacting cost of goods sold and gross margin discussed above.
+Operating Income - Our Component Products Segment's operating income as a percentage of net sales for the third quarter and first nine months of 2019 decreased compared to the same periods of 2018 and was primarily impacted by the factors impacting cost of goods sold and gross margin discussed above.

-Outlook- Our Component Products Segment's sales for the first half of the year exceeded prior year largely due to high demand for our marine products where we continue to benefit from innovation and diversification in our product offerings to the recreational boat markets.
-Operating income and operating margin for the security products segment decreased for the first six months of 2019 relative to prior year due to higher labor rates and associated payroll costs, the effect of which we were not able to offset through higher selling prices.
-Heading into the second half of 2019, we expect our rate of marine sales growth to moderate as compared to the same period in 2018 when we significantly increased our deliveries of wake enhancement systems.
-We anticipate full year sales for 2019 will be above 2018 and full year operating income to be comparable to the prior year.
-Currently, we are experiencing minimal impact as a result of recently enacted tariffs; however, we are actively monitoring developments and exploring options so that we will be able to quickly react should the impact of such tariffs become significant.
-We will continue to monitor economic conditions and sales order rates and respond to fluctuations in customer demand through continuous evaluation of staffing levels and consistent execution of our lean manufacturing and cost improvement initiatives.
-Additionally, we continue to seek opportunities to gain market share in markets we currently serve, to expand into new markets and to develop new product features in order to mitigate the impact of changes in demand as well as broaden our sales base.
+Outlook- As reflected in our Component Products Segment's operating results, security products encountered generally weakening economic conditions among its customers and markets during the latter half of the third quarter.
+As expected, the rate of sales growth for marine components began to moderate in the third quarter relative to the same period in 2018, the quarter in which we significantly increased our deliveries of wake enhancement systems.
+Nevertheless, absent further economic slowdown, we believe full year sales will exceed 2018.
+Operating income and operating margin for security products decreased for the first nine months of 2019 relative to prior year due to higher labor rates and associated payroll costs, the effect of which we were not able to offset through higher selling prices.
+Although our Component Products Segment has experienced minimal direct impact from recently enacted tariffs, we believe that tariffs and related global trade concerns may be impacting our significant original equipment manufacturer customers.
+We will continue to monitor economic conditions and sales order rates and respond to fluctuations in customer demand through continuous evaluation of staffing levels and discretionary spending as well as consistent execution of our lean manufacturing and cost improvement initiatives.
+Additionally, our Component Products Segment continues to seek opportunities to gain market share in markets our Component Products Segment currently serves, to expand into new markets and to develop new product features in order to mitigate the impact of changes in demand as well as broaden our sales base.